 How often do you find yourself running out of time?
 Weekly, daily, hourly?
-For many, it seems that there's just never enough time in the day to get everything done.
+For many people, it seems that there's just never enough time in the day to get everything done.

-We've put together an interactive Time Management Quiz to help you identify the aspects of time management that you need most help with.
-The results will point you to the specific tools you need to use to gain control of your time, and start working efficiently.
+Take this self-test quiz to identify the aspects of time management that you need most help with.
+The results will point you to the specific tools that will help you to work more efficiently.

 |46-75||You're managing your time very effectively!
 Still, check the sections below to see if there's anything you can tweak to make this even better.|